FatherGeoffHorton/Doctrine/SecondTry.md

 *Sent. certa.*
 FIXME Explain generation

+246-248
 ###### The Holy Ghost proceeds from the Father and from the Son as from a single principle through a single spiration.
 *De fide.*

 ###### This procession is from the will or from the mutual love of the Father and the Son.
 *Sent. certa.*

+248
+###### In God there are two internal divine processions.
+*De fide*.

+###### It is the divine Persons who proceed, not the Divine Nature.
+*De fide*.
+D432

+253, 255
+###### Each of the three Persons possesses the one (numerical) Divine Essence; They are consubstantial.
+*De fide*.
+This means that each of the Divine Persons is fully and completely God, not a part of God.
+For this reason, analogies of the Trinity involving combination or addition (e.g., 1 + 1 + 1 = 1) are best avoided.

+254
+###### The Divine Persons are truly distinct from each other.
+*De fide*.
+This doctrine stands against the idea that the Persons are simply modes in which God acts.
+Analogies of the Trinity involving different modes of appearance or action, such water in liquid, solid, and vapor form, are therefore inadvisable.

+255
 ###### The relations in God are really identical with the Divine Nature.
 *De fide*.
 D703

+FIXME NOT COVERED FLAG
 ###### The Three Divine Persons are in one another.
 *De fide.*
-The Latin term for this is *circumincessio" and the Greek is "perichoresis."
+The Latin term for this is *circumincessio" and the Greek is "perichoresis."*

+257
+###### The Father sends the Son; the Father and the Son send the Holy Ghost.
+*Sent. certa*.
+D277/794

+258
 ###### All the ad extra activities of God are common to the three Persons.
 *De fide*.
 Lateran IV, *Firmiter*.

-###### The Father sends the Son; the Father and the Son send the Holy Ghost.
-*Sent. certa*.
-D277/794
+1.2.1.2

+268-278
+###### God is almighty (omnipotent).
+*De fide*, Nicene Creed.

+More precisely, God can do whatever He can will, insofar as it is not repugnant to His Essence.
+For example, God cannot cease to exist because His Essence is to exist.
+Such apparent restrictions of the Divine Power are not real, as they always involve a logical contradiction of some sort; in the example above, God does not merely exist, but is Existence itself, and so cannot not exist.
+In the memorable words of C. S. Lewis, "[M]eaningless combinations of words do not suddenly acquire meaning simply because we prefix to them the two other words, 'God can.'
+It remains true that all things are possible with God: the intrinsic impossibilities are not things but nonentities.
+It is no more possible for God than for the weakest of His creatures to carry out both of two mutually exclusive alternatives; not because His power meets an obstacle, but because nonsense remains nonsense even when we talk it about God.”"[*The Problem of Pain*]FIXME